 All the directors are employees of the Bank and have attended mandatory trainings that are critical in their roles as both directors of the Bank and employee of the HSBC Group.
-In addition to the mandatory training that all HSBC staff including directors undergo, a training is provided on prevailing matters for the Board during the onsite Board meeting, at least on an annual basis.
+In addition to the mandatory training that all HSBC staff including directors undergo, training on AML/ CFT matters was carried out by the Chief Compliance Officer and a training on Climate Risk / Change by the Chief Risk Officer in September and November 2021 respectively.